 4.2.3 3-Step Predictor.
 Finally, to address common false negative cases, we introduce a third step to the 2-step predictor.
 Offline, we can precompute the pairs of syndrome bits that can be matched by a weight-2 error chain crossing the boundary.
 Then, after the 2-step predictor determines its matches, we check each precomputed pair to see whether its syndrome bits are both 1 in the decoding graph, and if so, we declare a match.
-Similar to the 1-step predictor, these checks can all occur in parallel along the boundary ensuring a constant runtime with the number of such checks as $O(d^2)$.
-Since this occurs after the 2-step predictor, we expect all simple, weight 1 error chains to already be matched.
-We summarize the logic of this final, 3-step predictor in Figure 6.
+Similarly to the 1-step predictor, these checks can all occur in parallel along the boundary, ensuring a constant runtime with the number of such checks as $O(d^2)$.
+We summarize the logic of this final 3-step predictor in Figure 6.

-In Figure 4 we can see the 3-step predictor reduces the amount of false negatives mispredicted by the 1 and 2-step predictors.
-As a result, we reach a prediction accuracy of >90% for all code distances we simulate.
+In Figure 4 we can see that the 3-step predictor reduces the amount of false negatives produced by the 1 and 2-step predictors, achieving a prediction accuracy of > 90% for code distances up to 23.
+It is likely that more complex predictors could reach even higher accuracies, but we leave this as future work.